 Apple’s service touts around 40 million songs, however, which is superior to Spotify’s “30 million-plus” figure (though we’re not sure by how much), and also outdoes newer contenders like Amazon’s paid streaming service and Jay-Z’s Tidal.
 Moreover, Apple has taken steps to secure many more exclusives than the competition, largely because it doesn’t offer a free tier.
 The Swedish streaming giant isn’t too happy with artists signing exclusivity deals with Apple, either; Spotify reportedly has a history of altering search rankings for artists who release their music through Apple first.

-There's another area where Apple Music has the leg up on its competition: Integration of the iTunes library.
-Any music you've got -- whether previously purchased via the iTunes Store, ripped from a physical CD, or uploaded to iTunes Match -- will appear in your Apple Music library, giving you the option to freely browse your own music alongside Apple's standard catalog.
-Spotify offers a similar function, relegating your local music files to a separate tab, but you can't access your local music via broad searches like you can with Apple Music.
+There’s another area where Apple Music has the leg up on its competition: Integration of the iTunes library.
+Any music you have — whether previously purchased via the iTunes Store, ripped from a physical CD, or uploaded to iTunes Match — will appear in your Apple Music library, giving you the option to freely browse your own music alongside Apple’s standard catalog.
+Spotify offers a similar function, relegating your local music files to a separate tab, but you can’t access your local music via broad searches like you can with Apple Music.

 Winner: Apple Music